misterdjules/homepage/jekyll_version/_posts/2013-09-24-A-few-tips-for-new-freelance-developers-in-montreal.md

 Making contacts
 ---------------

-In the beginning, __your direct professional network, like former co-workers, will bring you the mast majority of your contract opportunities.__ Some of them may have started their own business and are looking for a software developer.
+In the beginning, __your direct professional network, like former co-workers, will bring you the vast majority of your contract opportunities.__ Some of them may have started their own business and are looking for a software developer.
 Their trust and their experience working with you is often as important as your skills.
 This is very frequent in Montreal's videogames industry where senior employees often start their own indie game studio, but it also happens in other industries.

 People who trust you not only for your technical skills will help you acquire new ones.
 Someone who had a very pleasant experience working with you will be more inclined to hire you to work on something you don't master.
 For instance, if you're very experienced in C++ programming but have little experience in web development, a trusting former colleague could help you move to web development. __This is why your previous work experience is precious: the more people you worked with, the more likely it is that you'll have someone in your direct professionnal network looking for someone they trust.__